CodeBullet-Community/BulletBot/docs/Setup-Guides/Development/Windows-Dev-Setup-Guide.md

 typedoc --out ..\docs\ .\src\ --tsconfig .\tsconfig.json --mode file --name BulletBot --readme .\README.md --media .\media\
 ```

-Note:
+!!! note

-- You will have to have TypeDoc installed (look in 2)
+    * You will have to have TypeDoc installed (look in 2)
-- You will need to rebuild the documentation every time you want to update it to the new source
+    * You will need to rebuild the documentation every time you want to update it to the new source